 4.2.
 Data protection law allows us to collect and use your personal information if it is reasonably necessary to achieve our or others’ legitimate interests (as long as that use is fair, balanced and does not unduly impact your rights).

 4.3.
-In broader terms, our “legitimate interests” means the interests of advancing the mission of TNC; for example providing you with information in order to take part in our work.
+In broader terms, our “legitimate interests” means the interests of advancing the mission of New Constellations; for example providing you with information in order to take part in our work.

 4.4.
 Where we use your personal information to achieve such legitimate interests, we consider and balance any potential impact on you (both positive and negative), and your rights under data protection law.
 We will not use your personal information for activities where our interests are overridden by the impact on you, for example where use would be excessively intrusive (unless, for instance, we are otherwise required or permitted to by law).